 1. Disable "Manage Users" and "Manage Internal Users" in the source org.

 2. Commit the profile in a user story.

 3. The user permissions are removed in the feature branch as expected.
 (See screenshot above)

 4. Commit promote and deploy the user story.
-The permissions are removed in the target branch but they are not disabled in the target org.
+The permissions are removed in the destination branch but they are not disabled in the destination org.

 5. Add the permissions in the feature branch in Git set as false.